You are at the top of the page

 The King’s cruel streak

-The King stayed at the Tower of London after he arrived in his new kingdom in 1603.
+James I stayed at the Tower of London after he arrived in his new kingdom in 1603.
 He was the last monarch to stay at the fortress and particularly enjoyed watching the cruel animal displays there.

 Image: The Tudor apartments at Hampton Court Palace. © Historic Royal Palaces

-The King James Bible
+Hampton Court and The King James Bible

 Hampton Court Palace was the setting for the religious conference of 1604 which led to the King James Bible.

 James passionately studied modern and ancient theology and proved to be an articulate writer on the subject.
-He once said if he were not king he would like to have been a ‘university man’.
+He once said if he were not King he would like to have been a 'university man'.

 Image: Mezzotint of James I and Anne of Denmark, Royal Collection Trust / © Her Majesty Queen Elizabeth II 2017.
 Detail used as header image.

-James commissioned a new banqueting house from architect Robert Stickells, but James was hugely disappointed with the finished building.
+James commissioned a new banqueting house from architect Robert Stickells, but he was hugely disappointed with the finished building.
 It was used for the first masque in 1608, but in 1619 it burnt down in a fire.

 Image: The Banqueting House, the only building that survived the disastrous Whitehall Fire of 1698. © Historic Royal Palaces